 The World Cup soccer tournament, which takes place once every four years, is among the largest, all-encompassing, and interest-generating sports events ever organized.
 The broadcast of the World Cup soccer matches attracts hundreds of millions of viewers around the world in a multi-faceted experience.
 The live broadcast of the final games of the World Cup series are among the most highly-watched media events, attracting even people who do not usually watch soccer matches.
 As with other media events, it may be assumed that the psychological, social, and sometimes national meanings that are attributed to the events themselves and to the experience of watching them with others, are part of what makes them so attractive to these audiences (Katz & Dayan, 1985; Katz, 1980; Rowe & Baker, 2012; Tamir, 2018).

 In recent years, changes have taken place in television viewing patterns during live broadcasts of major events such as prominent sports matches.
 One of the most striking changes is the introduction of “second screens” that accompany viewing, usually tablets and smartphones.
-These devices affect the viewers’ attention, the information they receive, and their social conduct during the broadcast (Collin et al., 2016; Cunningham & Eastin, 2017; Ganz, Fingerhut, & Nadorff, 2012; Gil De Zúñiga, Garcia-Perdomo, & McGregor, 2015; Rowe & Baker, 2012).
+These devices affect the viewers’ attention, the information they receive, and their social conduct during the broadcast (Auverset, Billings, & Collin, 2016; Cunningham & Eastin, 2017; Gantz, Fingerhut, & Nadorff, 2012; Gil De Zúñiga, Garcia-Perdomo, & McGregor, 2015; Rowe & Baker, 2012).

 The current study adds to the existing research literature in the field by examining viewing patterns and socialization during the live broadcast of major sports games.
 It considers the psychological meanings that may be attributed to viewing patterns that are accompanied by active use of the popular interpersonal and group messaging application, WhatsApp.
 In specific, the study examines use of smartphones and WhatsApp among Israeli viewers of the televised broadcasts of the 2018 World Cup games (from the quarter-finals onwards).
 This analysis uncovers psychological mechanisms at work in these circumstances, and the connections between viewers’ level of engagement and enjoyment in watching the broadcast game while simultaneously using a smartphone as a second screen.